 Oral hyperhidrosis medications are best suited for patients with certain types of excessive sweating, in which local therapies either haven’t been effective, or areas difficult to treat (craniofacial sweating).
 Probably the best form of excessive sweating that is suited for oral therapy is generalized hyperhidrosis, (sweating symptoms all over the body ).
 Compensatory sweating which occurs after ETS is a form of generalized hyperhidrosis, and if very bothersome, than it would also be appropriate to treat with oral therapy.

 The most commonly used medications for managing excessive sweating are anticholinergics.
-Glycopyrolate or Robinul is the most commonly prescribed anticholinergic that is used to treat excessive sweating.
-They work by blocking the acetycholine receptor on the sweat glands and thereby reducing sweat production.
+Glycopyrolate® or Robinul® is the most commonly prescribed anticholinergic that is used to treat excessive sweating.
+It works by blocking the acetycholine receptor on the sweat glands and thereby reducing sweat production.
 Unfortunately, there are acetylcholine receptors on most vital organs under the control of the autonomic nervous system, and therefore there are many side effects associated with their use.
 The impact on sweating and the development of side effects are dose dependent.
 Taken at sufficient doses to reduce sweating, most patients will develop side effects such as; dry mouth, urinary retention, constipation, dry eyes, blurred vision, heart burn, heat intolerance and occasionally tachycardia or rapid heart rates.
 These side effects can be improved by reducing the daily dosage, but than the sweating symptoms recur.
 As a result of these common side effects few patients get significant relief of their sweating symptoms from taking anticholinergics.

 Studies are ongoing to develop medications that improve the symptoms of excessive sweating without causing severe side effects, but as yet there are no FDA approved medications that fit the role.
 In fact using anticholinergics to treat hyperhidrosis is an off label indication.